Texas trooper's accounts of bloodied and fainting migrants on US-Mexico border unleashes criticism

 “We need to operate it correctly in the eyes of God,” Wingate wrote.

-In response to Wingate's accounts, McCraw sent an email saying “the priority of life requires that we rescue migrants from harm and we will continue to do so."
+In response to Wingate’s accounts, Texas Department of Public Safety Director Steve McCraw sent an email saying “the priority of life requires that we rescue migrants from harm and we will continue to do so.”

 A separate email exchange obtained by The Associated Press dated July 14 shows McCraw receiving pictures, originally sent by U.S. Customs and Border Patrol, of injuries caused by the sharp wire placed by Texas officials.